spaceowlsoul/Test-assignment-for-Scandiweb/README.md

 # Test-assignment-for-Scandiweb
-Bug report of the given site.
+Bug report for the given site.